 - Gently toss in your shallots, working to separate the rings.
 Your heat will dip down a bit but heat it back up.

-- Adjust heat to keep your shallots cooking between 220° and 260°, stirring occasionally to keep rings cooking evenly and prevent clumping.
-Be careful to not let it go above 260° or the onions will brown and burn very quickly.
+- Adjust heat to keep your shallots cooking between 220° and 260°, stirring to keep rings cooking evenly and prevent clumping.
+Be careful to not let it go above 260° or the onions will brown and burn quickly.

 - Your onions should take about 35 minutes to evenly cook and turn golden brown.
 Using a mesh strainer, lift onions out of oil to cool on paper towel lined rack or pan.